| PARTICIPANTS’ COMMENTS + Suggestions for consideration . Mainly inspired by the Capsize Party |

 “I think a righting rope is what I need…” |

-If you’ve capsized in “real conditions”, can you expect to be able, to throw a righting line over the hull, into the wind (as it would be) with any degree of success or accuracy, (e.g. Swefn) – I wouldn’t.
+If you capsize in “real conditions”, can you expect to be able, to throw a righting line over the hull, into the wind (as it would be) with any degree of success or accuracy, (e.g. Swefn) – I wouldn’t.

 Consider securing a line amidships (Morbic frame 3) on each side?
 Run them over the gunnel, then aft to the transom where they could be Velcro-ed for easy release when swimming around to the C-Plate.

-It could also prevent you from drifting away from yor boat.
+It could also prevent you from drifting away from your boat.

 They will also make a useful breast lines (very handy when arriving alongside a mooring.)